 The four voice parts in a barbershop quartet or chorus (both men's and women's groups use the same names for the voice parts) do not correspond to the parts found in most other choral traditions:

-1) The Lead generally sings the melody and -- unusual for a melody part in most choral singing but common in the closely related gospel quartet tradition -- is not the highest voice;
+1) The Lead generally sings the melody and -- very distinctive for the melody part in choral singing but common in the closely related African-American gospel quartet tradition -- is not the highest voice;

 2) The Tenor, the highest voice, harmonizes above the lead, often in falsetto in male groups;